-- A delicious healthy chocolate muffin.
-Low sugar sweet potato chocolate muffins are made with wholegrain oats.
-And the fibre and protein in the recipe will keep you feeling satisfied.
+- A delicious, healthy chocolate muffin recipe.
+Low sugar sweet potato chocolate muffins are made with wholegrain oats (no flour).
+The fibre and protein in the recipe will keep you feeling satisfied.

-- This simple, easy sweet potato chocolate muffins recipe is made in one pan
+- This simple, easy sweet potato chocolate muffins recipe is made in one pan.
+It is freezer-friendly and loved by kids and adults

 Ingredients